dan142/ServerStatus/README.md

 ## Installation
 ServerStatus requires PHP to be installed on the server in order to work.
 There are a number of guides on the internet showing how to set up PHP for your preferred web server.
 PHP5 is strongly recommended, but earlier versions might work too.

-To install ServerStatus, simply ```cd``` into your web accessible directory (often /var/www or /var/www/html, check first!), then clone this repository into it using the following command :
+To install ServerStatus, clone this repository into your web-accessible directory using the following command :
 ```
 git clone https://github.com/dan142/ServerStatus.git
 ```

 You must then set the appropriate permissions on the conf.ini file, so that it can be both accessed and written to by ServerStatus.
 Skipping this step will lead to an inability to configure the page to your liking.
-To do this, ```cd``` into the newly created ServerStatus directory and run the following command:
+To do this, simply 'cd' into the newly created ServerStatus directory and run the following command:
 ```
-sudo chmod 666 conf/conf.ini
+sudo chmod 666 conf.ini
 ```

 It will then be accessible and fully functional at "[yourdomain]/[yourdirectory]/ServerStatus", but you can copy the files wherever you like.